-idea that who you are is constituted in language is, for
+idea that who we are is constituted in language is, for

-It implies transformation is merely a function of what you
+to transformation is less of a function of what we speak,

 transforming Life itself

-If that indeed is the case, this notion of enlightenment as
+If that is indeed the case, then the idea of transformation as

-If you tell someone they can transform their entire life just by
+If you tell people they can transform their lives just by altering

-For the sake of conversation, whatever the path to enlightenment or
+For the sake of this discussion, whatever the path to enlightenment or

-salvation is or isn't construed to be, if you ask people to tell you
+salvation is or isn't construed to be, if you ask people for the truth

-the truth

-about how they personally construe it to be, they will almost never include
+about how they personally construe it, they'll almost never include

 language as its facilitator.
-And here I'm not using language in the
+And here, I'm not using language in the

-sense of speaking that talks about enlightenment or
+sense of the speaking that speaks about enlightenment or

 salvation.
-I'm using language in the sense of speaking
+I'm using language in the sense of the speaking that makes

-Speaking for human beings mostly implies speaking about something.
+Speaking, for human beings, mostly implies speaking about something.
 In

 other words, speaking is mostly a means to describe.
+We consider

-We consider we speak about something in existence.
+speaking to be about something already in existence.
 We hardly ever

-consider we speak something into existence.
+consider that we speak something into existence.
 We have

 it that speaking is narrative.
 It's hardly ever generative